GServlet/gservlet-api/README.md

     > mvn clean install -Pdocumentation-pdf,dist

-## Features
+## Versioning

-* Groovy Scripting
-* Live Development
-* Hot Reloading
-* JSON and XML Support
-* RDMS Support
+We version GServlet by following [Semantic Versioning](https://semver.org), which is a general template that everyone uses and understands.

 ## Status

-The current version of GServlet is 1.0
+The current version of GServlet is 1.0.0

 ## Contributing